andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 JavaScript was introduced in 1995 as a way to add interactivity to web pages in the Netscape Navigator browser.
 The language has since been adopted by all other major graphical web browsers.
-JavaScript has made modern web applications possible — applications with which a user can interact with, without doing a page reload for every action.
+JavaScript has made modern web applications possible — applications with which a user can interact without doing a page reload for every action.
 JavaScript is also used in more traditional websites to provide various forms of interactivity and cleverness.